Report suspected infringement

 FIN-FSA will acknowledge the receipt of the letter in writing without delay.
 A written acknowledgment will not be sent, however, if the whistleblower has expressly requested this or if FIN-FSA has reason to believe that a written acknowledgment would jeopardise the protection of the whistleblower’s identity.

-If a whistleblower wishes to make a report by telephone or in a meeting, the whistleblower shall contact the Secretary of the Director General’s Staff at the Financial Supervisory Authority (tel. +358 9 183 5343).
+If a whistleblower wishes to make a report by telephone or in a meeting, the whistleblower shall contact the Secretary of the Director General’s Staff at the Financial Supervisory Authority (tel. +358 9 183 5343), Tuesdays and Thursdays 10–11.
 At the beginning of the call, the whistleblower shall state that he or she is reporting a suspected infringement.
 The Secretary will direct the call to the Head of Legal Unit or to a separately designated lawyer of the Legal Unit.
 Reports will be processed only by the Head of Legal Unit of the FIN-FSA and by designated lawyers of the Legal Unit.
 FIN-FSA will not record the telephone call.

 FIN-FSA will not notify the whistleblower of any further measures it takes, unless there is a specific reason to do so.